Cherry Hill Nursing Home Abuse Lawyer

 If you suspect your loved one is being abused or neglected in an assisted living facility, make sure to contact a Cherry Hill nursing home abuse lawyer right away.
 A determined personal injury attorney could help investigate your case, gather important evidence, and work to ensure you and your family member get justice.
 En Español.

 In nursing home abuse cases, intent is not necessarily required for a behavior to be considered abuse.
 This means that even if a caregiver or staff member did not intend to hurt a resident, it may still be considered abuse if negligence was involved.

 Similarly, violence does not have to be a factor to constitute abuse.
-If an elderly resident’s basic needs are not protected or are ignored, a Cherry Hill nursing home abuse attorney could help a person file a case.
+If an elderly resident’s basic needs are not protected or are ignored, a Cherry Hill attorney could help them and their family file a nursing home abuse case.